 Primary & Secondary Conversion on Google Ads

-Google has brought a new concept to conversion tracking called Primary & Secondary Conversion Actions.
+Google has brought a concept to conversion tracking called Primary & Secondary Conversion Actions.

 To put it simply, this setting allows you to separate the conversions that should take a role on Ads Optimizations from the ones that are there just for reporting purposes.